Neradoc/websockets-for-circuitpython/examples/obs_remote_demo/README.md

 This is a demo for a client for the OBS websockets plugin.
 It supports using either the native wifi module or an airlift breakout or feather wing.
 The default values set in the obs_pins.py file are set for the a Unexpected Maker Feather S2.

 Requires `adafruit_hashlib` in addition to uwebsockets requirements.
+To use, place all the files at the root of the Circuitpython drive, along with the `uwebsockets` directory, the `connect_circuitpython.py` file, and the filled in `secrets.py`.

 To test it on your board you can change the `obs_pins.py` file: